Verifiable Quantum Advantage without Structure: Cryptographic Definitions in the Random Oracle Model

 \paragraph{Proofs of quantumness.} We now define proofs of quantumness, which have a quantum prover prove that they are quantum to a classical verifier.
 Like before, we will consider various definitions.

-\begin{definition} A (keyed non-interactive publicly verifiable) proof of quantumness in the QROM consists of algorithms $(\prove,\verify)$. \begin{description} \item[$\prove^{H}(k)$:] This is a QPT algorithm that takes a key $k\in\{0,1\}^\keylength$ as input, makes $\poly(\secpar)$ quantum queries to the random oracle $H$, and outputs a classical proof $\pi$. \item[$\verify^{H}(k,\pi)$:] This is a deterministic classical polynomial-time algorithm that takes $k$ and a proof $\pi$, makes $\poly(\secpar)$ queries to the random oracle $H$, and outputs $\top$ indicating acceptance or $\bot$ indicating rejection. \end{description} We require a proof of quantumness to satisfy the following properties.\\
+\begin{definition} A (keyed non-interactive publicly verifiable) proof of quantumness with key length $\keylength=\poly(\secpar)$ relative to a random oracle consists of algorithms $(\prove,\verify)$. \begin{description} \item[$\prove^{H}(1^\secpar,k)$:] This is a QPT algorithm that takes the security parameter $1^\secpar$ and a key $k\in\{0,1\}^\keylength$ as input, makes $\poly(\secpar)$ quantum queries to the random oracle $H$, and outputs a classical proof $\pi$. \item[$\verify^{H}(1^\secpar,k,\pi)$:] This is a deterministic classical polynomial-time algorithm that takes the security parameter $1^\secpar$, $k$ and a proof $\pi$, makes $\poly(\secpar)$ queries to the random oracle $H$, and outputs $\top$ indicating acceptance or $\bot$ indicating rejection. \end{description} We require a proof of quantumness to satisfy the following properties.\\

 \textbf{Correctness.} We have